SkeldJS/Hindenburg/pages/Plugins/guides/how-to-create-a-custom-role.md

 This guide will outline and explain the (general) steps you should take to create your own role.

-> Note that this guide _requires_ {@page ../../getting-started/using-hindenburg/server-as-a-host.md} to be enabled.
+> Note that this guide _requires_ {@page ../../getting-started/using-waterway/server-as-a-host.md} to be enabled.

 Specifically, we'll be creating the reasonably basic Jester role, and we'll be going through how you can analyse the game's code for yourself to bypass restrictions.

 > Only very basic knowledge of programming is required for this guide, although the concepts do get somewhat complicated.

 ## Create the plugin
 Obviously, you'll need to actually create the plugin.
-See {@page ../creating-a-plugin.md} to get started, or you can just run `yarn plugins create my-jester-mod` in your Hindenburg directory for a quick-start.
+See {@page ../creating-a-plugin.md} to get started, or you can just run `yarn plugins create my-jester-mod` in your Waterway directory for a quick-start.

 > In this guide we'll be using [TypeScript](https://typescriptlang.org), so make sure you enable that while creating your plugin.